 We defined three key QI priorities for 2018.
 They were chosen on a strong evidence base for their effectiveness in improving outcomes.
 These priorities still stand as there is still further improvement required:

 - QI priority 1: Ensure that all patients requiring acute NIV on presentation receive it within 2 hours of arrival.
 (BTS NIV Q4)

 - QI priority 2: Ensure that a spirometry result is available for all patients admitted to hospital with an acute exacerbation of COPD.
 (NICE [NG115] 1.1.4, NICE [QS10] statement 1)

-- QI priority 3: Ensure that all current smokers are identified, offered, and if they accept, prescribed smoking cessation pharmacotherapy.
+- QI priority 3: Ensure that all current smokers are identified, offered, and if they accept, referred for behavioural change intervention and/or prescribed stop smoking drug.
 (NICE [NG115] 1.2.3, 1.2.4)

 For people living with COPD and their families and carers

 Recommendations for people living with COPD and their families and carers will be made available once the patient report for this cohort has been published.

 How to use this report